Fallout begins for far-right trolls who trusted Epik to keep their identities secret

 Buyers wanting privacy commonly ask their registrar to conceal their information, including, in Epik’s case, through an add-on service called Anonymize.

 Some basic details about a website domain’s owner are publicly available in what’s known as a “WHOIS” database.
 But the Epik breach revealed far more than that information.
 Materials from the hack reviewed by The Post include not just names and home addresses but full credit card numbers, unencrypted passwords and other highly sensitive data.
-Many website owners who trusted Epik to keep their identities hidden were exposed, but some who took additional precautions, such as paying in bitcoin and using fake names, remain anonymous.
+Many website owners who trusted Epik to keep their identities hidden were exposed, but some who took additional precautions, such as paying in Bitcoin and using fake names, remain anonymous.

 The Post publicizes material obtained through hacking with caution, only after verifying its authenticity and ascertaining that there is news value in bringing such information to light.